 Legend tells us that as the young maidens plucked the first, new leaves of spring, they placed the most precious in their blouses to be preserved for the enjoyment of the Emperor and his court.
 The story provides us with a wonderful name for one of our favorite oolongs as well as a guiding standard for quality.

 Lot Notes.
-Each harvest, we taste a variety of Tieguanyins to find a range of flavors that best represent the new season.
-For Breast Flower Fragrance, we look for a low oxidized leaf with depth and complexity in taste and a distinct character for its moment crossing your palate.
+Each harvest, we look for a low oxidized leaf with depth and complexity in taste and a distinct character for its moment crossing your palate.
 Once unfurled and open, note the uniform leaf shape.
 Carefully processed and crafted to bring a fresh & enticing yellow-green color to the cup liquor.
-Once tasted, it was apparent this lot offered an exceptional cup of oolong tea.
-Harvest date May 2021.
+Once sampled, it was apparent this lot offered an exceptional cup of oolong tea.
+Harvest date April 2022.